 Speakers should arrive at the Committee Room shortly before the start of the meeting to register attendance with the public speaking officer and be seated in a reserved area in the committee room.

 A planning officer will introduce the application, provide any recent information not included in the written report and provide a verbal recommendation.
 The chair will then introduce the speaker(s) to the committe and ask the speaker(s) in turn to make his/her comments.
 The chair will ask the speaker to stop precisely on three minutes.
-The applicant's representative will speak first followed by the objectors.

 The applicant’s representative usually speaks first followed by the objector followed by the parish representative and then the ward councillor.